siriusastrebe/syc/README.md

 To sync a variable from the server to the client:

+    // On the server side...
     var synced = new syc.sync('name')
     synced['hello'] = 'world';

 The client will be able to access this variable by getting the reference to it:

+    // On the client side...
     var synced = syc.list('name')
     synced.hello
     -> "world"

 You can change the data on either the server or the client...

+    // On the client side...
     synced.goodbye = "farewell!"

 And see the change reflected on every other client.

+    // On a different client...
     synced.goodbye
     -> "farewell!"